oredaze/dotfiles/README.md

 **I have attempted to make this setup usable out of the box as much as possible**
 **provided you install all the neccessary software listed below**
 **For best experience you must use my insanely awesome font :)**

-The easiest way to use this repo is to make a new user (with zsh as your shell) and clone everything
+The easiest way to use this repo is to make a new user (with zsh as your shell) log in with it, and clone everything:
-then make the neccessary files executable and move everything to your home folder.
 ```shell
 git clone https://github.com/oredaze/dotfiles.git
 ```
+Make the neccessary files executable and move everything to your home folder.
 Then log out and in again, then set your wallpaper.
 You will most likely have a fully functional setup like mine then.